 Finally, if you book a cruise and the price drops, contact the cruise or your travel agent.
 They will often give you the difference as an onboard credit.

 Three Things to Remember When Booking A Cheap Cruise

-Smaller is cheaper – Smaller boats tend to be less expensive since they offer fewer amenities and attractions.
+1. Smaller is cheaper – Smaller boats tend to be less expensive since they offer fewer amenities and attractions.

-Cruise in the off season – Traveling off season (Caribbean during the hurricane season, Alaska in September) will get you markedly cheaper fares.
+2. Cruise in the off season – Traveling off season (Caribbean during the hurricane season, Alaska in September) will get you markedly cheaper fares.

-Take a repositioning cruise — Repositioning cruises are when cruise lines move ships from one part of the world to the next in anticipation of the upcoming season.
+3. Take a repositioning cruise — Repositioning cruises are when cruise lines move ships from one part of the world to the next in anticipation of the upcoming season.
 These “cruises” are a great way to cross an ocean or sail down a continent’s coast on the cheap and can be found on any cruise booking website.

 What about your flight?
 Don’t book your flight with the cruise — book it separately.
 Check out this guide to finding a cheap flight to lower that cost.

-How to Enjoy a Cheap Cruise
+13 Tips To Helps Enjoy a Cheap Cruise

-Cruises are not often all-inclusive and become increasingly less so each year.
+Tip 1: Cruises are not often all-inclusive and become increasingly less so each year.
 Chris states, “the gravy is what people spend on board.”
 Cruise ships want you spending, since that’s where they have the best margins.
 However, if you are smart and disciplined, cruises don’t have to cost much more than the price of the cabin itself.
 Here’s how to save money while on board:

-Skip the soda — A long time ago, soda was free.
-Now, you have to pay around $3 USD for a tiny glass, or you can pay between $45-60 USD for a soda card that gives you unlimited soda for the duration of the cruise.
+Tip 2: Skip the soda — A long time ago, soda was free.
+Now, you have to pay around $3 USD for a tiny glass, or you can pay $45-60 USD for a soda card that gives you unlimited soda for the duration of the cruise.
 You’d have to drink a lot of soda to make that worth it.
 Instead, stick to the free water, iced teas, and juices on the ship.
 Your wallet and insulin levels will thank you.

-Say no to photos — Do you really need some cheesy “professional” photos of your family?
+Tip 3: Say no to photos — Do you really need some cheesy “professional” photos of your family?
 I didn’t think so.
 Get them done back home for less or take a digital camera and have someone take them for you on the ship.

-Avoid the casino — This goes without saying.
+Tip 8: Avoid the casino — This goes without saying.

-Plan your own shore excursions — Cruise-run shore excursions are overpriced and crowded.
+Tip 9: Plan your own shore excursions — Cruise-run shore excursions are overpriced and crowded.
 Instead, do some research online and plan your own activities with local operators who will get to keep all the money.
 You’ll save money, support the local economy even more directly, and avoid the hordes that will clutter your photos.

-Clean your own clothes — Having laundry done on a ship costs crazy money.
+Tip 11: Clean your own clothes — Having laundry done on a ship costs crazy money.
 Instead of sending a bag of clothes off to be cleaned, you pay per article like in really nice hotels.
 Frankly, my socks aren’t worth $2 USD each.
 Instead, buy some Woolite and clean your own clothes in the bathtub or sink.

-Skip the airport transfers — The airport transfers cruise companies offer are overpriced, and you can fit into a cab for a much cheaper rate.
+Tip 12: Skip the airport transfers — The airport transfers cruise companies offer are overpriced, and you can fit into a cab for a much cheaper rate.

-Skip anything that costs money — This is obvious, but I like to cover all the bases.
+Tip 13: Skip anything that costs money — This is obvious, but I like to cover all the bases.
 The spa, the shopping, the Internet, the cell phone access, etc. They all cost money.
 Don’t do it!
 Save the money for something cheaper back on dry land.

 And remember if you do spend money on a cruise, by using the booking tips from the previous section, you should be able to get a free onboard credit that will cover some of your costs!

 The ancillary costs of cruises are what really add up and make a cruise “expensive.”
 But if you avoid all the additional costs and take advantage of your onboard credit, you can cruise for just the base rate of your cabin.
 It takes discipline to avoid that next piña colada, but you can do it.
 You can easily enjoy an entire cruise without spending a penny!